Calgiles3/Hello-World/README.md

 # Hello-World
-Test Case for the new GitHub account
+Test Case for the new GitHub.
 There are some things about me that you may need to know.
 I secretly love software and coding.